paDIYs/MicroGazer/README.md

 * STEP4: The MicroGazer incubate the Petri Dishes and periodically capture a photograph of each Petri dish, documenting the bacteria growth.

-## RECIPE & EXPERIMENT DESCRIPTION
+## Recipe & Experiment Description
 ##### Home Made DIY Solid Culture Media
 * 10g table salt to provides ions for transport and osmotic balance